nrinaudo/nrinaudo.github.com/source/_posts/2013-09-05-pattern-matching-as-parameter.markdown

 }
 ```

-It seems obvious in hinsight, but I'd never realized that before.
+It seems obvious in hinsight, but I'd never realised that before.
 My OCD is probably going to force me to go and "fix"
 this in all the Scala code I ever wrote...